Shettland/Scripts/README.md

 **The script does various things:**
 1. Edits the raw **gene_table** to delete redundant information and present a clean table to work with.
-2. Runs *ballgown* on all the samples given, creating one new table for each of those results my merging them with the gene_table.
+2. Runs **ballgown** on all the samples given, creating one new table for each of those results my merging them with the gene_table.
-3. Merges all the recently made tables and merges all of them into one final_table.
+3. Takes the recently made tables and merges all of them into one final_table.
 4. Adds valuable information to the final_table and order to ease its comprehension.

 For this task it uses ***for*** loops and ***if*** conditionals to iterate over the data, generating the results automatically.